-A healthy garden must be supplied with compost, whether from the store, a big backyard compost bin, or a worm composting bin outside or indoors.
-It may be hard to believe, but a properly balanced and healthy worm composting operation has almost no smell and can be easily kept in the garage, basement, or even kitchen.
+A properly balanced and healthy worm composting operation has no smell and can be easily kept in the garage, basement, or even kitchen.
 It does need a fairly stable temperature.

-My old worm bin was on our enclosed front porch, and was made of two stacking Rubbermaid tubs, a 14-gallon one on the bottom (without its lid), and a 10-gallon one nestled inside that, resting on bricks in the bottom of the larger one.
-I have since replaced it with a Hungry Bin, but I'll describe how to make one just like my original Rubbermaid.
+My original DIY worm bin was on our enclosed front porch, and was made of two stacking Rubbermaid tubs, a 10-gallon one on the bottom (without its lid), and a 14-gallon one nestled inside that, resting on bricks in the bottom of the smaller one (two ten-galloners would work just as well).
+I have since replaced my Rubbermaid setup with a Hungry Bin™, but I'll describe how I made my original DIY worm bin, It's a great way to get started and get the hang of worm composting before making a big investment.

 Location, Location, Location

-Don’t set up your worm composting system near anything that vibrates, like a refrigerator, chest freezer or clothes dryer.
-Worms are disturbed by vibration and movement, and (... just like me) they don’t like light or noise.
+Don’t set your worm composting system near anything that vibrates, like a refrigerator, chest freezer or clothes dryer.
+Worms are disturbed by vibration and movement, and (just like me) they don’t like too much light or noise.

 Also find a place that stays at a fairly even temperature.
 Worms need to stay between about 55 and 77 degrees - and if it gets over 84 degrees, they will die!
-If you decide to make a large outdoor worm bin, make sure it is insulated enough to stay within this temperature range year-round.
+If you decide to make a large outdoor worm bin, make sure it is insulated enough to stay within this temperature range year-round, and preferably in the shade.

 Worm Bedding Material